 This part is probably the second favorite of everybody after the chicken wings.
 Drumstick is the part that sticks with the chicken thigh.
 This part is rich in flavor and fat, and it takes slightly longer to bake since this is the dark meat part of the chicken.

 With your oven, it will take you 35-45 minutes to bake at 375°F. At the same temperature, the air fryer will ask you to give it 15-20 minutes.
-Your drumsticks should stay at 175°F internally if it is perfectly cooked.
+Besides, if you know the proper timespan to bake chicken thighs at 350°F, the result will also be juicy.
+Your drumsticks and thighs should stay at 175°F internally if it is perfectly cooked.

 A Whole Chicken At 375°F